CUgriffinlab/gnomes-submission/docs/source/tutorial.rst

 		#.
 Clone the repository using ``git clone https://github.com/cugriffinlab/your-username-gnomes.git``
 		#.
 Change to the current working directory using ``cd your-username-gnomes``
 		#.
-Build the simulation using ``docker-compose -f ./sandbox/docker-compose.yml build``
+Build the simulation using ``docker-compose -f ./sandbox/docker-compose.yml build`` (make sure Docker is open on your computer).
 		#.
 Run the simulation using ``docker-compose -f ./sandbox/docker-compose.yml up --abort-on-container-exit``
 		#.
 The results of the simulation are in the folder ``sandbox/outputs``.